Cyber Security Breaches Survey 2025/2026: Article 32 in Practice

 Where the survey data exposes compliance gaps

 The most widespread compliance gap in the survey is two-factor authentication.
-Only 47 per cent of businesses have deployed it, meaning that more than half of UK organisations process personal data relying solely on passwords for access control.
-Only 36 per cent operate a virtual private network for remote staff.
-Nineteen per cent conduct staff training and awareness activities, despite human factors accounting for the overwhelming majority of phishing attacks.
-Low-income charities have seen this figure fall further in 2025/2026.
-These are the controls that Article 32(1)(b) requires — ongoing confidentiality, integrity and access control — and the majority of UK organisations are not meeting the standard.
+Only 47% of businesses require it, meaning that more than half of UK organisations process personal data relying solely on passwords for access control.
+Only 36% operate a virtual private network for staff connecting remotely.
+Nineteen per cent run staff training and awareness raising activities, despite human factors accounting for the overwhelming majority of phishing attacks.
+These are the controls that Article 32(1)(b) requires, and the majority of UK organisations are not meeting the standard.

 Fourteen per cent of businesses hold personal data that is not protected by anonymisation or encryption.
 That figure maps directly to Article 32(1)(a) and to the category of inadequate encryption that has attracted ICO enforcement action in multiple penalty decisions during 2025.
 Thirty per cent of businesses conducted a cyber security risk assessment, broadly flat for two years, against the Article 32 requirement to assess the risks presented by the processing, including risks from accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access.

 Only 25% of businesses had a formal incident response plan, the structural prerequisite for timely restoration of personal data availability under Article 32(1)(c).
 Plans were present in 76% of large businesses but only 21% of micro businesses.
 Article 32 imposes a proportionate obligation calibrated to the nature and scale of processing, not a flat exemption for size.
-Article 33 of the UK GDPR requires ICO notification within 72 hours of becoming aware of a personal data breach; data breach notification at that pace is considerably harder to achieve without a tested incident response plan in place.
-The low adoption rate across smaller organisations represents a measurable liability.
+Article 33 of the UK GDPR requires ICO notification within 72 hours of becoming aware of a personal data breach; meeting that deadline is considerably harder without a tested incident response plan in place.
+The low adoption rate across smaller organisations is a measurable liability.

 Supply chain governance presents a further gap.
 Only 15% of businesses reviewed the cyber security risks posed by their immediate suppliers and 6% examined their wider supply chain.
 These figures sit within the Article 32 sub-processor risk framework and should be read alongside the NCSC’s supply chain security guidance, which has addressed this area for several years without producing material improvement in the survey data.